 How to care for your Syrian Hamster

-Syrian Hamsters are easy to care for, and after the initial outlay for the cage and accessories, they are relatively cheap to keep, with bedding and food being readily available from the supermarket or pet store.
+Like most hamsters, Syrian’s are easy to care for, and after the initial outlay for the cage and accessories, they are relatively cheap to keep, with bedding and food being readily available from the supermarket or pet store.

 Food – Whats the best food for my Syrian Hamster?